-Eric W. Sitarchuk is a partner in Morgan Lewis's Litigation Practice and co-chair of the White Collar Litigation and Government Investigations Practice.
-Mr. Sitarchuk focuses his practice on white collar litigation and has more than 25 years of experience in this area.
-He also handles related civil litigation, including Civil False Claims Act actions and antitrust class action defense.
-Mr. Sitarchuk has defended federal criminal and civil cases alleging healthcare fraud, clinical research fraud, antitrust and securities violations, import/export violations, technology transfer, theft of trade secrets, defense contract fraud, money laundering, official corruption, tax fraud, pyramid schemes, commercial bribery, environmental violations, kidnapping, and a variety of other offenses.
+Eric W. Sitarchuk is a partner in Morgan Lewis's Litigation Practice and the co-chair of the White Collar Litigation and Government Investigations Practice.
+Mr. Sitarchuk focuses his practice on white collar litigation and has nearly 30 years of experience in this area.
+In addition to criminal defense, Mr. Sitarchuk focuses a substantial portion of his practice on Civil False Claims Act litigation and Foreign Corrupt Practices Act (FCPA) investigations.
+Mr. Sitarchuk has defended federal criminal and civil cases alleging healthcare fraud; clinical research fraud; FCPA, antitrust, and securities violations; import/export violations; technology transfers; theft of trade secrets; defense contract fraud; money laundering; official corruption; tax fraud; pyramid schemes; commercial bribery; environmental violations; and a number of other alleged offenses.

 Mr. Sitarchuk's practice also includes defending complex government investigations.
-He has successfully persuaded prosecutors to take no action and close investigations of prominent lawyers, executives, public officials, Fortune 500 companies, and other institutions.
-Mr. Sitarchuk also counsels clients, including boards, audit committees, and management, on the development and implementation of internal compliance and ethics programs and the conduct of internal investigations.
+He has successfully persuaded prosecutors to take no action and close investigations of Fortune 500 companies, large healthcare institutions, and prominent lawyers, executives, and public officials.
+Mr. Sitarchuk also counsels clients, including boards of directors, audit committees, and management, on the development and implementation of internal compliance and ethics programs and the conduct of internal investigations.

 Mr. Sitarchuk is a member of the prestigious American College of Trial Lawyers.
-He is also listed in Chambers USA: America's Leading Lawyers for Business in "Leaders in Their Field" in the area of litigation, The Best Lawyers in America, the International Who's Who of Business Crime Lawyers, and named a "Pennsylvania Super Lawyer" by Law & Politics and Philadelphia magazines in the area of Criminal Defense: White Collar.
+He is also listed in, among others, Chambers USA: America's Leading Lawyers for Business in "Leaders in Their Field" in the area of litigation, Benchmark Litigation as a national star, The Best Lawyers in America, the International Who's Who of Business Crime Lawyers, and he was named a "Pennsylvania Super Lawyer" by Law & Politics and Philadelphia magazines in the area of Criminal Defense: White Collar.

-Prior to joining Morgan Lewis, Mr. Sitarchuk was a partner in and head of the White Collar Litigation Practice at a large national law firm.
-Before that, he was an assistant U.S. attorney in the Criminal Division of the U.S. Attorney's office in Philadelphia.
-He also served as a special assistant United States Attorney in the U.S. Attorney's office in Washington, D.C.
-While there, he was the deputy prosecutor in charge of the criminal investigation of federal law enforcement's handling of the stand-off at Ruby Ridge, Idaho and its aftermath.
+Prior to joining Morgan Lewis, Mr. Sitarchuk was a partner in and the head of the White Collar Litigation Practice at a large national law firm.
+Before that, he was an assistant U.S. Attorney in the Criminal Division of the U.S. Attorney's office in Philadelphia.
+He also served as a special assistant U.S. Attorney in the U.S. Attorney's office in Washington, D.C.
+While there, he was the deputy prosecutor in charge of the criminal investigation of federal law enforcement's handling of the stand-off at Ruby Ridge, Idaho, and its aftermath.

-Mr. Sitarchuk is a frequent lecturer on topics such as white collar crime and Civil False Claims Act litigation.
+Mr. Sitarchuk is a frequent lecturer on topics such as Civil False Claims Act litigation and international investigations.
 He was also a faculty member for the Department of Justice Office of Continuing Legal Education.